nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

   Use case ends.
 * 5a.
-The format of the update parameter is invalid.
+The format of the given details is invalid.
     * 5a1.
 Track2Gather shows the correct format for input.

-      Use case resumes from step 4.
+      Use case resumes from step 2.

 #### Use case: UC05 - Clear persons with completed SHN periods